logicalclocks/logicalclocks.github.io/docs/concepts/fs/feature_group/feature_monitoring.md

-Feature Monitoring complements data validation capabilities by allowing you to monitor your feature data after been ingested into the Feature Store.
+Feature Monitoring complements data validation capabilities by allowing you to monitor your feature data after it has been ingested into the Feature Store.

 HSFS supports monitoring features on your Feature Group by: